vaxerski/harakiri/README.md

 Zim is here.
 Zim will save this project if it's the last thing I do.
 Right after the first of this month because my boss constantly needs me to change things should've been done 2 weeks ago.

+Zim-2022:
+Goddamn man, congratulations on how far this project has come!
+I'm so sorry I was unable to properly do what I wanted to do and get this client updated to 1.16, with work and irl, Minecraft has taken a permanent back-seat for me as I continue to rebuild my life.
+Thanks for not removing me from the repo, and if you do at any point, just remember I think you're a bad ass developer and you can do anything. <3